 For the ardent fan ... for everyone else, just long-winded!

 Zupe made his first recording at age 5.
+(Hey … you were warned this version could be long-winded!)
 Okay, so maybe he was years away from finely honing a professional vocal performance.
 And perhaps his choice of Partridge Family cover tunes wouldn't be so hip, by today's standards.
 But it was, indeed, a sign of things to come!

 In 1988, Zupe was honorably discharged, as a decorated sergeant, from the United States Air Force.
 He quickly made a name for himself as a modern-day one-man-band, using computers, keyboards and drum machines.
 Zupe performed a Top-40 show in various bars and nightclubs, and eventually the hotel circuit.
 "I learned a lot about showmanship in those days," he says.
 "Being the only guy on stage, I was forced to make it interesting.
-And given the unstable nature of computers at the time, I quickly learned the art of improvisation!"
+And given the unstable nature of computers at the time (a Commodore 64, by the way), I quickly learned the art of improvisation!"
 Yet, he managed to make it all work, and quite successfully at that.

-Today, things have come full circle for Zupe.
-He still performs as a solo artist on area stages.
-But more often than not, he's performing the music of Sinatra and Duke Ellington.
+Today proves that things have come full circle for Zupe.
+He still performs as a solo artist on area stages, performing the music of Sinatra, Ellington, Nat King Cole, and Elvis.
 And it seems that all those Top 40 tunes he was doing in the 80's and early 90's are now deemed "classic tunes," making Zupe a hip commodity in the bar scene again!
-Still, Zupe spends the most time at home, in his studio, writing music.
+Still, at the end of the day, you’ll find Zupe in his studio, writing music.
 And when that "record" light comes on, you can be sure he's not singing "I Think I Love You."